- This event has passed.

 Price: 420.00 (regular rate)

 John has been working as a therapist and trainer for almost 20 years.
 He is a Registered Social Worker who holds a Master of Social Work degree.
 Much of John’s career has centred on working with children, youth, adults and families dealing with crisis and trauma...

 Every person at some point in life will experience grief and loss, a profound sense of final separation from something or someone important.
 Grief is a normal and appropriate reaction to the death of a loved one, the experience of separation/divorce, intergenerational loss or the loss of opportunity.
 While there are similarities in how individuals work through loss, grief is a complicated and unique experience that requires helpers to be sensitive to the needs and experiences of those they are supporting.
 This workshop is designed to give helpers an increased awareness of the dynamics of grief, and to provide tools and strategies to best support someone who is grieving.
-Cultural and popular understandings of grief and loss, and the influences these have on how we experience and work with grief will be explored.
+Through personal sharing and discussion, cultural and popular understandings of grief and loss, and the influences these have on how we experience and work with grief will be explored.

 About This Workshop

 - Models of Understanding Grief

 - Exploring the Impacts of Grief and Loss